 La Palma, Gran Canaria - We visited here on our 2010 cruise.
 It is an easy level walk from the port into the town and the beaches.
 A hop on and off open top circular bus tour of the town is available from just outside the port for about 15 euros each.
 The lower deck is accessible to wheelchair users.

-Santa Cruz, Tenerife - In addition to a two week holiday taken in Tenerife which you can read about here, we have stopped at the port of Santa Cruz on two occasions the last in December 2014.
-It is about a 20 minute level walk to get out of the dock area and then you are in the town's main square which fronts the harbour.
-There is a wheelchair friendly shuttle available should you want to use it.
+Santa Cruz, Tenerife - In addition to a two week holiday taken in Tenerife which you can read about here, we have stopped at the port of Santa Cruz on three occasions the last in January 2019.
+It used to be about a 20 minute level walk to get out of the dock area and then you were in the town's main square which fronts the harbour.
+In 2019 the ship docked at a new berth and terminal building which has made access to the town much easier.
 The main shopping area slopes upwards back from this square or you can walk in either direction along a level sea front promenade which overlooks the docks.
 Again there is a hop on hop off open top bus service for circular tours but we have not used.
 Alternatively if you fancy a small excursion there is a wheelchair friendly, modern tram service available to the interesting old capital of Laguna.
 Its a journey of about 5 miles and takes about 20 minutes.

 Lisbon, Portugal - In addition to visiting Lisbon on the Canary Isle cruises, we have also visited the city on cruises in and out of the Mediterranean, This port is not one we particularly enjoy but our last visit in July 2014 was made much better in that the ship docked closer to the centre and while a shuttle service was available to the City centre via a wheelchair friendly adapted vehicle, we chose the easy walk of about half a mile along the level sea front to the main square and shopping area.
 It is relative easy to get about this area but stray too far away from this and the terrain becomes more difficult.
 There is a wheelchair friendly hop on, hop off tourist bus service available which would enable travel further afield but we did not use it.
 We also noticed the availability of the Indian style “Tuk Tuk” taxis which may offer some with collapsible wheelchairs the opportunity of a bespoke tour further afield.
 P&O offered a wheelchair friendly tour in this port which we did not use.